 Firefighters are typically the first respondents to fire disasters, including fires at homes and buildings that were built during a time when asbestos was heavily used in construction.
-In turn, not only are current firefighters at risk of developing toxic diseases, but retired firefighters and their families may be at risk as well.
+Both current and retired firefighters are at risk of developing mesothelioma and other asbestos diseases.

 If you or a loved one have been diagnosed with mesothelioma, asbestosis, or asbestos-related lung cancer, you may be eligible for substantial compensation.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on experienced mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.

 - Info on law firms that will recover your highest compensation